Technorely/tendermint/docs/guides/go-built-in.md

 ## 1.3 Writing a Tenderely Core application

-Tendermint Core communicates with the application through the Application BlockChain Interface (ABCI).
+Tenderely Core communicates with the application through the Application BlockChain Interface (ABCI).
 All message types are defined in the [protobuf file](https://github.com/tendermint/tendermint/blob/develop/abci/types/types.proto).
-This allows Tendermint Core to run applications written in any programming language.
+This allows Tenderely Core to run applications written in any programming language.

 Create a file called `app.go` with the following content: